Projector Sales: 1300 88 11 79

 Rear Projection

 Projecting an image through a translucent screen material for viewing from the opposite side.
-This method of projection is the most desirable for home theatre.
+This method of projection is the most

 Refresh Rate